Best Berlin Souvenir Ideas for Travellers

 16. Lifestyle from S.Wert Design

-Visit this electic shop on Rosenthaler Platz and explore the collection of trendy t-shirts, postcards, tea towels, cushions, stationery, bags, posters, mugs, and calendars.
-These items feature brilliantly abstracted, vividly colourful graphic and print designs making this a stylish Berlin souvenir.
-A calendar and a mouse pad came home with me!
+Visit this eclectic shop on Rosenthaler Platz and explore the collection of trendy t-shirts, postcards, tea towels, cushions, stationery, bags, posters, mugs, and calendars.
+These items feature brilliantly abstracted, vividly colourful graphic and print designs, making this a stylish souvenir from Berlin.
+A calendar and a mouse pad came home with me.

 📍S. Wert Design Brunnenstraße 191